viet34tqc/notebook/react-test.md

 }
 ```

+## Debug test

+If you are stuck in the middle of the test and want to know what is rendered during this test, you could use `screen.debug()`

 ## Asynchronous test

 Using `msw` packages.
 The requests are sent to `msw` instead of the real server.
 We need to mock the data to be return on each requests